What we know about how omicron responds to vaccines

 Vaccine makers have said that they will continue “at full speed” with plans to develop an updated omicron-based vaccine, which should be available by March 2022 if needed.

-Pfizer said last week that if needed it could produce an omicron-tailored vaccine in "approximately 100 days”.
+Pfizer has said that if needed it could produce an omicron-tailored vaccine in “approximately 100 days”.

-Meanwhile, Moderna’s chief medical officer, Dr Paul Burton, said last week that it would take three months for Moderna to produce a vaccine specifically targeting omicron.
+Meanwhile, Moderna’s chief medical officer, Dr Paul Burton, said last week that it would take three months for his company to produce a vaccine specifically targeting omicron.

 Johnson & Johnson is currently testing its vaccine against omicron with Dr Mathai Mammen, the global head of research and development for the company, saying in a statement: “We have begun work to design and develop a new vaccine against omicron and will rapidly progress it into clinical studies if needed.”

-AstraZeneca hasn’t revealed whether or not it will need to develop a new vaccine against omicron.
+AstraZeneca has not revealed whether or not it will need to develop a new vaccine against omicron.

-However, Oxford professor Sarah Gilbert, who helped create AstraZeneca’s current jab, has said that existing coronavirus vaccinations, no matter who produced them, are not likely to perform well against omicron.
+However, Professor Sarah Gilbert of Oxford University, who helped create AstraZeneca’s current jab, has said that existing coronavirus vaccinations, no matter who produced them, are not likely to perform well against omicron.

-"Until we know more, we should be cautious, and take steps to slow down the spread of this new variant," she told the BBC on Monday.
+“Until we know more, we should be cautious, and take steps to slow down the spread of this new variant,” she told the BBC.

 How many jabs will we need?